Han1-Chri5/alx-system_engineering-devops/0x02-shell_redirections/README.md

-15-Shell script that displays the number of lines that contain a specific pattern 16-Shell script that displays a specific pattern and 3 lines after 17-Shell script that displays lines that do not contain a specific pattern
+15-Shell script that displays the number of lines that contain a specific pattern 16-Shell script that displays a specific pattern and 3 lines after 17-Shell script that displays lines that do not contain a specific pattern 18-Shell script that displays all lines of a file starting with a letter including capital letters